joshmoran/justit_assignment1/README.md

 ## Article 2 - Questionnaire, 'Find what's right for you'
 ### Colors
-- Background Image = '/images/sections/
+- Background Image = 'Task 2 - Analysis and Design/layers/article2 sprite.svg'
   - Content has a large margin around so both the image and color can be seen
-- Background color = #fff0e5
+- Background color = #fef0e5
-- Title color = #10162f
+- Title color = #111325
-- Text color = #2b3045
+- Text color = #6d5968
+- Sub text color (What do ypu want to learn about) = #11132a
-- Border around categories = #cec4c1
+- Border around answers = #5a5657
+- Answer text color = #3f3d47
-- Background color of categories = #ffffff
+- Background color of answers = #ffffff
-- Background color of categories when hovered = #f5f5f5
+- Background color of answers when hovered = #5a5657
+- Button border  color = 1px solid #171120
-- Buttons, enabled, background color = #8a858c
+- Buttons, active border color = 1px solid #171120
-- Buttons, disabled, background color = #beb4b3
+- Buttons, inactive border color = 1px solid #686672

 #### Effects
 - Category when hovered is dimmed and a darker color is used, shows interactivity